ppoh71/onthemap/README.md

 # OnTheMap
 Udacity Course App

+Login via Udacity and see Student Location on a Map.
+Add a Location and a URL to the Map via a Web-Service.
+Not for production use.

 ## Synopsis
-This is a training course app from the Udacity iOs Developer Programm.
+This is a training course app from the Udacity iOS Developer Programm.
 This app shows and adds student locations on a map via a web api.
 It is build for learning and training purposes.
 Leraning Topics: MapKit, Networking Request URLSession()